JMHah/ist303_spr25/slides/week06_slides_data.md

 - Uses hexadecimal characters (16 values: 0-9, A-F)
   - base char set (plane 0) accessed with `\u` (lowercase u) followed by 4 hex chars: '\u0031'
   - extended char sets (all other planes) accessed with `\U` (uppercase U) and 8 hex chars: '\U0001F334'
-- hopefully you don't '\U0001F634' in class

 ---
 ## String characters to bytes
-bytes are represented as decimal integers (0 to 255)

 convert characters to bytes (object type 'bytes') using:
 - The encode string method: